General Principles of Secondary Active Transporter Function: Unified transport cycle model

-If we follow \citet{PLoC:2019ab} and consider three different idealized processes, in which certain transitions are suppressed by virtue of low kinetic rate constants \citep{Hill:1981aa} (grayed out in Figure~\ref{fig:unified}), then we recognize the transport cycle for a symporter (Figure~\ref{fig:unified}A) and for an antiporter (Figure~\ref{fig:unified}B).
-The same observation had been made by \citet{Robinson:2017aa}, who postulated a \emph{free exchange model} for the EmrE transporter.
-Furthermore, by suppressing transitions that involve the driving ion and only retaining a cycle that contains the alternating-access transition with either substrate bound or the empty transporter, a simple uniporter model emerges (Figure~\ref{fig:unified}C).
-In this case, no energy coupling occurs and the substrate will move down its electrochemical gradient by facilitated diffusion.
+The simple model for a transporter with two gates and ideal 1:1 stoichiometry generates, based on the state count, Equation~\ref{eq:nstates}, a kinetic scheme in which 12 states (four outward facing open, four occluded, and four inward facing open) are connected by either ion or substrate binding/unbinding reactions or conformational transitions (Figure~\ref{fig:unified}A).
+This simple scheme already contains rich functional behavior because depending on the magnitudes of the \emph{rate constants} of different transitions, distinct physiological functions are realized \citep{PLoC:2019ab}.
+If the conformational transitions with only substrate bound ($2 \leftrightarrow 6 \leftrightarrow 10$) and only ion bound ($3 \leftrightarrow 7 \leftrightarrow 11$) are suppressed by virtue of low kinetic rate constants \citep{Hill:1981aa}, then naturally the transport cycle for a symporter (Figure~\ref{fig:unified}B) emerges.
+Conversely, if the apo transition ($1 \leftrightarrow 5 \leftrightarrow 9$) and the transition with both substrate and ion bound ($4 \leftrightarrow 8 \leftrightarrow 12$) are suppressed, the cycle represents an antiporter (Figure~\ref{fig:unified}C).
+The same observation had been made by \citet{Robinson:2017aa}, who postulated such a \emph{free exchange model} for the EmrE transporter.
+Furthermore, by suppressing transitions that involve the driving ion ($3 \leftrightarrow 7 \leftrightarrow 11$ and $4 \leftrightarrow 8 \leftrightarrow 12$) and only retaining a cycle that contains the alternating-access transition with either substrate bound or the empty transporter, a simple uniporter model emerges (Figure~\ref{fig:unified}D).
+In this case, no energy coupling occurs and the substrate will move down its electrochemical gradient by facilitated diffusion, as observed, for instance, in some sugar transporters \citep{Henderson:2019aa, Drew:2021aa}.